imperionite/insighted/MS2_Rationale.md

 - The **upward trend in meal prices** supports the need for **regular allowance adjustments**.
 - CPI and COLA adjustments offer **flexibility** in managing employee meal benefits.
 - The predictive model, while **informative**, has **limitations due to sample size**.
-- The **250 PHP meal allowance** is **within the tax-exempt threshold (800 PHP for de minimis benefits)**, ensuring **regulatory compliance**.
+- The **250 PHP** meal allowance is within the **tax-exempt threshold of 800 PHP for de minimis benefits**, ensuring regulatory compliance.
+    - According to Kalibrr (2023)](https://neo-blog.kalibrr.com/blog/de-minimis-per-diem-service-charges-etc-little-known-employee-benefits-in-the-philippines) and [Grant Thornton (2023)](https://www.grantthornton.com.ph/insights/articles-and-updates1/lets-talk-tax/better-perks-for-happier-employees-non-taxability-of-employee-de-minimis-benefits/), meal allowances are classified as de minimis benefits in the Philippines and are non-taxable up to the prescribed threshold.
+While [Kalibrr (2023)](https://neo-blog.kalibrr.com/blog/de-minimis-per-diem-service-charges-etc-little-known-employee-benefits-in-the-philippines) discusses this primarily for the government sector, the principles apply to private companies as well.
+[Grant Thornton (2023)](https://www.grantthornton.com.ph/insights/articles-and-updates1/lets-talk-tax/better-perks-for-happier-employees-non-taxability-of-employee-de-minimis-benefits/) confirms that meal allowances up to **PHP 800 per day are tax-exempt**, and our recommended **PHP 250** daily allowance complies with these regulations, ensuring fairness for employees.
 - The **2019 imputed value (0 PHP)** must be considered when interpreting predictive results.

 ### **Final Recommendation**
 MotorPH can **adopt a hybrid approach**, using CPI and COLA adjustments for **short-term planning** while incorporating predictive modeling for **future projections and budget planning**.

-### **Determination of Perceived Budget Allocation for Staff Meal Allowance**
+### **Supplementary Context: Budgetary Analysis**

-This analysis aims to determine a perceived budget allocation for staff meal allowances at MotorPH based on existing employee allowances.
+This analysis provides a supplementary contextual view of MotorPH's potential meal allowance budget, based on their existing allowance practices (rice, phone, clothing).

+It uses these existing allowances as a proxy to determine a perceived initial meal allowance, reflecting MotorPH's current spending patterns and comfort level with employee benefits.
 Using statistical analysis, we estimate an appropriate meal allowance while considering employees' existing benefits and salary structures.

 ## Methodology
 The approach consists of the following key steps: